XML Definition File¶

 </measurements>

-Example with function definition
+Example with function definition¶

-• Functions are defined in <def /> elements.
-The function signature and function expression are placed in the value of the var and is attribute, respectively.
+<def />elements.
+The function signature and function expression are placed in the value of thevarandisattribute, respectively. - The expression in the

-• Global variables take precendent over local variables (may change in future versions).
-Recommendation: do not use function parameters that coincide with names defined through var attributes.
+in future versions).
+Recommendation: do not use function parameters

 <?xml version="1.0" encoding="UTF-8" ?>